Advertisement

 6. Steve Cooper (Leicester City)

 Steve Cooper is familiar with pressure; last season, he led Leicester City to the Premier League using an attacking style that favoured possession.
-His ability to nurture young talents has been one of the secrets to his managerial careers.
+His ability to nurture young talents has been one of the secrets to his managerial career.

 Leicester’s promotion journey to the premier league has not been as easy as the way they conquered the championship.
 The Foxes have disappointed in the physicality of top-flight football, notably in terms of defensive frailties and a failed striking line.
 Young players such as Harry Winks and Wout Faes have not delivered as expected in summer signings while other main players like Jamie Vardy and Jordan Ayew have been inconsistent.